danielwaltz/vite-plugin-graphql-codegen/README.md

   runOnBuild: true,
   /* Should codegen run when files get added or change.
 Defaults to true. */
   enableWatcher: true
+  /* Allows overriding codegen configuration options just in the context of this plugin.
+Useful if you prefer a cleaner log by passing { errorsOnly: true }. */
+  configOverride: CodegenConfig
 })
 ```